 The Ministry of Civil Defence and Emergency Management website provides information and resources including links to your local civil defence group - http://www.civildefence.govt.nz/

 NATIONAL RESCUE UNIT

-Wellington SPCA's National Rescue Unit (NRU) is comprised of a group of internationally qualified emergency response volunteers who provide a technical rescue service for trapped animals, as well as responding to disasters that may strike.
+SPCA's National Rescue Unit (NRU) based in Wellington is comprised of a group of internationally qualified emergency response volunteers who provide a technical rescue service for trapped animals, as well as responding to disasters that may strike.

 Our Emergency Reserve is made up of volunteers who respond to animal emergencies after hours.
 They also respond to disasters and other major incidents involving animals.

 Wellington SPCA has put this team in place to ensure it has people with the right skills to look after animals in emergency or disaster situations.